michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

 in nature.
 Design time concerns --- specifically how code is organized --- does not seem to fit the bill.

+After further refelction, there may be interesting opportunities for describing module relations using mondads.
+The one example that comes to mind is a _maybe allowed to use_ relation.
+How is this relation used?
+One practical (albeit simple) example might be to describe dependancy injection at design time.
+Perhaps an even more general example is to take a functional view on refinement.

 An interesting implication of this conclusion is to see how far we can talk functional allocation patterns.
 Is _work assignment_ a transformation of idea and labor to value with code as the output of the function?
 This may be getting